psakar/update-xml-file-maven-plugin/README.md

 ## Usage
 The required Maven options are:
 * -DupdatePom  - Pom file that will be updated
-* -DconfigFile - Configuration file (local file or HTTP URL)
+* -DconfigFile - configuration file (local file or HTTP URL)

 An example of how to run:
 ```
-mvn org.wildfly.maven.plugins:update-pom-maven-plugin:update-versions \
 	-DupdatePom=/path/to/target/pom.xml \
+mvn org.wildfly.maven.plugins:update-pom-maven-plugin:update \
 	-DconfigFile=configurationFile
 ```

-It is possible to update multiple Pom files at the same time using * in the Pom path, like:
+It is possible to update multiple xml files at the same time using * in the Pom path, like:
 ```
 -DupdatePom=/tmp/repo/*/pom.xml
 ```